 From a glance, it’s hard to believe Madelaine Petsch was bullied.

 Her long ginger-red locks are coveted by 2.1 million Instagram followers.
-She’s in the running to become one of film’s next big scream queens, with a key role in Harvey Weinstein’s anticipated horror, “Polaroid,” out in August.
-And she’s currently filming Season 2 of The CW’s breakout teen noir-mystery, “Riverdale.”
+She’s in the running to become one of film’s next big scream queens, with a key role in the 2017 horror film “Polaroid.”
+And she’s about to star in the anticipated Season 2 finale of The CW’s breakout teen noir-mystery, “Riverdale.”

 But despite her role as Riverdale High’s sass-mouthed queen bee, Cheryl Blossom, Petsch, 22, was far from popular growing up.
 “I was mercilessly bullied,” Petsch said.“I was a little kid with a South African accent and bright red hair.
 I was the weirdest kid in this small town in Washington.”